mkleehammer/surround/README.md

 The commands provided all accept a single pair character, either the left or right (aka open and close).
-The mode has a list of left and right pairs, and if you enter either it will lookup the matching character.
+The mode has a list of left and right pairs, and if you enter either it will look up the matching character.
 For example, if you run the surround command and enter `(`, the region will be surrounded with `(` and `)`.

 These pairs are stored in the variable `surround-pairs` which you can change.
 The default list